Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • aching-pulling.

-Causes of breast pain
+Causes of pain in the mammary gland

-Sometimes soreness is caused by diseases of the heart or spine.
-For example, when walking or inhaling, pain in the mammary gland on the left in women occurs, often accompanied by nausea - this is angina pectoris, hypertension or rheumatic heart disease.
-Also, mental disorders (racophobia and others) become the cause of functional discomfort in the chest.
-Soreness also manifests itself after mechanical damage - squeezing or a strong blow leads to a violation of the integrity of the mammary glands.
+Sometimes pain is caused by diseases of the heart or spine.
+For example, pain in the left mammary gland in women occurs when walking or inhaling, often accompanied by nausea - this is angina pectoris, hypertension or rheumatic carditis.
+Also, mental disorders (cancer phobia and others) become the cause of functional discomfort in the chest.
+Soreness also manifests itself after mechanical damage - compression or a strong blow leads to a violation of the integrity of the mammary glands.
 Extensive hematomas strongly compress the surrounding tissues, which leads to severe pain.

 During pregnancy

-At menopause
+During menopause

-• short acute pain sensations (cutting, stabbing);
+• short-term acute pain (cutting, stabbing);

 • an increase in the volume of one or both glands, swelling;